-Run the Remove Duplicate Products utility.
+- Run the Remove Duplicate InStore Products utility under Tools > Advanced Database Functions in Ascend.
 Resolving duplicate SKUs and UPCs ensures that each product in your store is labeled with a unique SKU or UPC.

 Duplicate products cannot be reconciled in your system.
 Resolve these issues ahead of time to minimize time spent addressing product issues on the day of inventory.

-Run the Inventory > Inventory with Cost Greater Than MSRP report and remedy any products configured with an invalid cost.
+- Run the Reports > Inventory with Cost Greater Than MSRP report as well and remedy any products configured with an invalid cost.

-e.
-Containers to hold items not recognized by the inventory scanners.
+d. and boxes or other containers to hold "bad beep" items (items not recognized by the inventory scanners).

 a.
 Product Investigator(s)